jhades/angular-velocity/README.md

     bower install

-Then launch an http server on the root directory, for example this will launch http-server with the cache disabled:
+Then launch an http server on the root directory, for example this will launch http-server with no caching headers:

     npm install http-server
     http-server -c-1 .